parse-community/docs/_includes/parse-server/push-notifications.md

 ### Silent Notifications

 If you are seeing situations where silent notifications are failing to deliver, please ensure that your payload is setting the `content-available` attribute to Int(1) (or just 1 as in javascript) and not "1".
 This value will be explicitly checked.

+When sending a push notification to APNs you also have to set `push_type` to `background` for delivering silent notifications to devices running iOS 13 and later, or watchOS 6 or later.

 ### PPNS